YAML vs JSON: Key Differences Explained

 1. Readability

 - YAML: YAML is designed to be human-readable, with a clean and minimalistic syntax.
-It uses indentation to represent structure, which makes it easy to scan and understand at a glance.
+It uses indentation to represent structure, which makes it look more like natural language.

-- JSON: JSON is also human-readable, but its reliance on curly braces (
+- JSON: JSON is also human-readable but can become harder to read as the data structure grows in complexity.
+Its reliance on curly braces

 {}